 A great way to avoid eating late at night is to do some light exercise after dinner, go for a walk or ride a bike while listening to music.
 You can also try some relaxing techniques: take a bath or do yoga.
 Trying new activities like reading a magazine, writing in a journal, or calling a friend can help reduce cravings.

 How To Control Binge Eating

-Treatment for binge eating disorder aims to reduce binge eating episodes and replace them with positive eating behaviors and a more balanced attitude towards food.
+Treatment for binge eating disorder aims to reduce binge eating episodes like nighttime hunger suppressants and replace them with positive eating behaviors and a more balanced attitude towards food.

 Treatments can include:

 - lifestyle changes